FredKSchott/snowpack/www/_template/getting-started.md

 ```

 Now let's try it out.
-Run this in your terminal
+Run this in your terminal:

 ```bash
 npm run build